user604/jQuery.handleStorage/README.md

 ## EXAMPLES:

 ### localStorage examples:
+The localStorage option within HTML5 allows for persistent client storage of key/value pairs.
+This is the default method of client storage.

 #### Default usage using HTML5 localStorage
 The default use is simple and users persistent storage by implementing the HTML5